Basem98/timesheet/README.md

 # Timesheet App
-This is my first try to create an web app that actually solves a real-world problem.
+This is my first try to create a web app that actually solves a real-world problem.
 I work as a Search Engine Evaluator and an Internet Safety Rater and a boring part of my duties is to write down each task I finish and keep record of all my tasks and my overall timing, because I am an independant contractor and I get paid based on the work I finish.
 That's why I though of this app.